benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 ***

-'dynamic documents' put narrative and code in the same location
+- 'dynamic documents' put narrative and code in the same location

-When data or narrative are updated, the document is automatically updated
+- When data or narrative are updated, the document is automatically updated
+- Data treated as 'read only'
+- Output treated as disposable

 Version control: Track changes for code
 ========================================================
 Payoffs
 - Eases collaboration
-- Can track changes in any file type, and who made them
+- Can track changes in any file type (plain text is best), and who made them
 - Can revert file to any point in its tracked history

 Costs
-- unfamiliar to most social scientists
+- Unfamiliar to most social scientists
-- Takes a very long time to master
+- Takes time to master

 ***